• Skip to primary navigation

 One morning while I was milking, the turkeys and Indian Runner ducks were all where I could see them.
 A duck chased the smallest white turkey, who ran—and then turned around and chased the duck.
 The next thing I knew, the whole flock of turkeys took off after the flock of ducks, and the ducks ran!
 It was very funny; I sure wished I had a video camera handy!

-Filed Under: Activities at Home Tagged With: Farming, Turkeys
+Filed Under: Activities at Home Tagged With: Canterbury, Farming, Miller Street house, Turkeys

 Training a Sheepdog